Editorial note -

 Do not purchase already ground meat.
 Commercial grinding increases the chance of bacterial contamination, and grinding exponentially increases the surface area of the meat, leading to a more rapid rate of oxidation and potential nutrient loss – and it can sit out on display for days.
 Unless the ground meat was flash-frozen and intended for use as raw pet food, it is best to grind your own at home.

 Bones or Bone Alternatives

 Bones are an important source of calcium and many other minerals.
 Bone or bone alternatives are always included in balanced raw food recipes and prey model raw-style feeding.

 Some recipes recommend you utilize the same animal protein and organs in the recipe.
-I am not familiar with the reason for this practice – other than the potential importance of providing single-source protein meals for cats with inflammatory bowel disease, prior protein allergies (though many raw feeders report their pets aren’t allergic to the proteins when fed raw), or for pets with generally sensitive gastrointestinal systems.
+I am not familiar with the reason for this practice – other than the potential importance of providing single-source protein meals for cats with inflammatory bowel disease, and prior protein allergies (though many raw feeders report their pets aren't allergic to the proteins when fed raw), or for pets with generally sensitive gastrointestinal systems.
 For most cats, variety within a meal is healthy and enjoyable.

 As processing impacts taurine (even just grinding), if the ground recipe you are evaluating does not contain taurine as a supplement, you are putting your cat at serious (potentially fatal) risk.
 If feeding PMR, include hearts and dark meats to ensure sufficient taurine for your kitties.